 How to add a discussion prompt

-Select the “Post a discussion question” button near the bottom of the step.
+Select the “Post a discussion prompt” button near the bottom of the step.

 Add a brief question title or prompt.
-Optionally add more details or files in the text editor under “More information.”
-Post as a "Discussion prompt."
+Optionally add more details or files in the text editor, then "Post."

 💡 Tip: Discussion prompts can be added to any step in a course.
 Adding a discussion prompt on a dedicated To-Do step allows you to set grades and dates on the discussion and make it required using the step settings.